 Step 1: Find out what government relief you are eligible for.

 If you haven’t already, understand and take advantage of local and federal government relief made available to small businesses.
-SBA.gov has a comprehensive list of resources including loans and debt relief that can help your business survive and even thrive in this environment.
+The U.S. Small Business Administration (SBA) has a comprehensive list of resources including loans and debt relief that can help your business survive and even thrive in this environment.

 Step 2: Apply immediately and follow the steps to maximize your chance of getting relief.

-Much of the aid being offered is only available if your business applies for it, and the sooner you apply, the sooner your business will see the benefits – many of these programs are first-come, first serve, and funding ends when funds are gone.
+Much of the aid being offered is only available if your business applies for it, and the sooner you apply, the sooner your business will see the benefits – many of these programs are first come, first served, and funding ends when funds are gone.
 If your business is struggling or just looking for support, this can help you move to the next level.

 Step 3: Look into private support.

 Expand your search for assistance beyond what the government is offering.
 Many private and nonprofit companies are offering grants and relief funds.
 Consider reaching out to customers and local business leaders to see how they can help – you might be surprised by the generosity of others.